 Outside of the WSP system, Washington operates a variety of mission critical voice and data communications systems that are managed by various agencies based on their business needs.
 These disparate systems operate in multiple frequency bands to include Very High Frequency (VHF), Ultra High Frequency (UHF), 7/800 Megahertz (MHz), and data systems.

-Seamless interoperability across the state form LMR has been identified as an important goal for Washington.
+Seamless LMR interoperability across the state has been identified as an important goal for Washington.
 In order to do this, LTE will need to be integrated through Washington.
 This will allow for mutual aid and support throughout the state.

+The Washington State Department of Transportation (WSDOT) operates and maintains a statewide P25 Phase 2 LMR system, some microwave and 374 rural intelligent transportation systems (ITS).
+The LMR system is geographically redundant consisting of 136 communications sites, 18 consoles distributed in 6 traffic management centers, with over 4000 mobile and portable radios.
+The WSDOT system supports a statewide Phase 2 interoperable talkgroup for state agency communications to the State Emergency Operations Center and COOP planning.
+This group is called the State Agency Emergency Network or STAEN.
+In addition, the WSDOT LMR project installed 39 interoperable repeaters throughout the state operating on NiFOG Phase 1 channels of 7TAC71, 7TAC72 or 7TAC75.

 9-1-1/Next Generation 9-1-1

-The Washington State E9-1-1 Coordination Office (SECO), which operates under the Emergency Management Division of the Washington Military Department, is overseen by the State Enhanced 9-1-1 Coordinator.
-Washington State’s 9-1-1 Program works to ensure the statewide 9-1-1 communication system operates effectively and can support Washington’s county 9-1-1 programs.
+The Washington State 9-1-1 Coordination Office (SECO), which operates under the Emergency Management Division of the Washington Military Department, is overseen by the State 9-1-1 Coordinator.
+Washington State’s 9-1-1 Program works to ensure the statewide 9-1-1 communication system operates effectively and can support Washington’s 9-1-1 programs.
 Additionally, the SECO and the 9-1-1 Advisory Committee offer a 9-1-1 Telecommunicator Training Program.

 As of May 2022, 29 of 39 counties accept text to 9-1-1 with an additional five counties starting to implement or test the capability.
 Washington has 78 Public Safety Answering Points (PSAPs) which cover all 39 counties of the state.
 Each PSAP is connected to the State 9-1-1 network.

-The overarching goal for 9-1-1/NG9-1-1 in Washington is to create interoperability between communications and emergency radio systems.
-This can be done through full implementation of SMS, video pilots in PSAPs, and the ability to access Computer-Aided Dispatch (CAD) between vendor equipment.
-Additionally, technology that allows for 9-1-1 call receivers and dispatchers to work remotely, as well as offers the ability to answer a call, access CAD, and dispatch anywhere throughout the state has been identified as an important target.
+An overarching goal for 9-1-1/NG9-1-1 in Washington is to create interoperability between communications and emergency radio systems.
+This can be done through full implementation of SMS, video pilots in PSAPs, and the ability to access Computer-Aided Dispatch (CAD) data between vendor equipment.
+Additionally, technology that allows for 9-1-1 call receivers and dispatchers to work remotely by offering the ability to answer a call, access CAD, and dispatch anywhere throughout the state has been identified as an important target.

 Broadband